-The Master of Legal Studies curriculum was developed specifically to provide working, non-lawyer professionals with the skills necessary to understand, navigate and leverage legal issues that may arise across highly regulated industries.
+The Master of Legal Studies curriculum was developed specifically to provide working, nonlawyer professionals with the skills necessary to understand, navigate, and leverage legal issues that may arise across highly regulated industries.
 The program helps these professionals work effectively with counsel when a lawyer’s involvement is necessary and work independently when a lawyer isn’t required.
 Through foundational and core courses, students will be introduced to a broad understanding of the law, followed by a focus on legal issues in specific industries through elective courses.
-Given the significant role of legal principles in the health, business and the human resources fields, we offer concentrations in Health Law, Business Law and Human Resources Law.
+Given the significant role of legal principles in the health, business, and the human resources fields, we offer concentrations in health law, business law, human resources law, and intellectual property law.
 Students can also complete a general track and choose their own electives.
 Each student will have the opportunity to engage with a dedicated advising team, as well as a career coach, to ensure the curriculum matches their individual passions and career goals.

 - Receive full support from advising through the School of Law

-- Specialize in one of three industry-specific concentrations
+- Specialize in one of four industry-specific concentrations

 - Flexible format allows working adults to take classes when it fits their professional and personal schedules